D1nker/todoAppVue/README.md

 The well-known TodoApp built with Vue and Vuex in a structured way.

+## How to install

+npm i
+npm run serve

 ## Concepts and tools covered

 - [Vue CLI](https://cli.vuejs.org/)